Expat Exchange

 When we asked people why foreigners move to Brazil, they responded:

 "Brazil is an attractive destination for expats, due to its vibrant culture, stunning beaches and diverse wildlife.
 The cost of living in Brazil is very low compared to many other countries, making it a great place to live and work.
 The country also has a number of modern cities, with excellent infrastructure, and a variety of businesses, making it possible for expats to pursue their careers.
 The country also offers a wonderful climate, with year-round sunshine and warm temperatures, making it a great place to explore and simply relax.
-Lastly, the friendly people and lively atmosphere of the country attract many expats to move to Brazil," replied one expat when asked about moving to Brazil.
+Lastly, the friendly people and lively atmosphere of the country attract many expats to move to Brazil," commented one expat living in Brazil.

 How are healthcare services Brazil?